 When a warehouse has good flow, it’s easy for workers to get around and to pick orders efficiently.
 So how can you accomplish this?

 Use some logic when you lay out your space.
 For example, make sure items that are commonly purchased together are stored near each other.
 Also, keep your top sellers near main traffic paths to avoid frequently sending workers down long aisles that take time to travel.
 Just make sure there’s enough room for workers to get around each other so you don’t cause a traffic jam.

 When products are accessible, it’s easy for workers to stop by, pick up an item, scan it, and add it to their basket.
 If your warehouse has unopened packages on shelves that pickers have to spend time getting into, or if regularly picked items are up too high or down too low, there’s room for improvement when it comes to accessibility.

 To make your space more accessible, ensure that your top sellers are all in easy-to-reach spots on the shelves.
-Also make sure nothing is blocking product shelves and that your aisles are wide enough for easy maneuvering.
+Also, make sure nothing is blocking product shelves and that your aisles are wide enough for easy maneuvering.

-In general, your goal in optimizing your space should be to go verticle and stay flexible.
+In general, your goal in optimizing your space should be to go vertical and stay flexible.
 Over time, your storage needs may change, so having an adaptable system in place is key to long-term success.
 Have high ceilings?
 Take advantage!
-Purchasing tall, moveable shelves that optimize verticle space is an excellent way to maximize flexibility.
+Purchasing tall, moveable shelves that optimize vertical space is an excellent way to maximize flexibility.
 Minimizing the number of permanent fixtures you install is another great way to keep your options open.